idefix-code/idefix/doc/source/programmingguide.rst

   // Allocate an Idefix Array
   IdefixArray3D<real> myArray("MyArray", nx1, nx2, nx3);
-  // Initial the array somehow
+  // Initialize the array somehow
   ...

   real mySum = 0.;   // Note that the result will be stored on the host!